 Let’s Get Back to Earth

-If a person is tossed into the Bering Strait, I know from “Deadliest Catch,” and a tour guide of mine while on a fishing trip in Alaska, that a person has about 4 1/2 minutes before some serious problems can occur, although the consensus is that a human might make it for a half-hour, but would likely have substantial health issues if still alive after being in the water for that period of time.
+If a person is tossed into the Bering Strait, I know from “Deadliest Catch,” and a tour guide of mine while on a fishing trip in Alaska, that a person has about 4 1/2 minutes before hypothermia can occur.
+And while a human might make it for a half-hour, the person would have substantial health issues if still alive after being in the water for that period of time.

 Fully Grasp the Limitations of Every Character